Myles Whittaker

 From Istanbul to Tauranga

-Since graduating from AUT in 2022, Myles has embraced his new career in environmental science and is proud of what he has already achieved.
+Since graduating from AUT in 2022, Myles has embraced his new career in environmental science and climate resilience and is proud of what he has already achieved.

 “Following my studies, I landed an internship at the United Nations Development Programme (UNDP) based in Istanbul, working in climate change transparency involving international reporting requirements under the Paris Agreement.
 This then turned into a role in climate adaptation as part of the Adaptation Pipeline Accelerator initiative and National Adaptation Plans for developing countries.
 That was an amazing opportunity to meet climate and development professionals from all over the world, in a country I never imagined living in, and I was proud to represent New Zealand at the Istanbul Regional Hub; inaugurated by former PM Helen Clark in 2015.